BenEli1/WhatsappAndroid/README.md

 # WhatsappAndroid
 In order to check the android project - you need to connect to firebase + use the SaharBranch in the serverside project!!!!!!

+there are validations on all register fields, and must insert a picture!
 # Activities :
 MainActivity - Login Page